 The MERA Investigation

-WHAT: An innovative, beach water quality investigation that considers human behavior, water pollution, and risk of illness
+WHAT: An innovative, beach water quality investigation that considers human behavior, water quality, and human health

 WHY: To improve beach management and protect public health in Costa Rica, other tropical regions, and throughout the world